Biden wants $886 billion defense budget with eyes on Ukraine and future wars | Law-Order

 President Joe Biden's biggest peacetime U.S. defense budget request of $886 billion includes a 5.2% pay raise for troops and the largest allocation on record for research and development, with Russia's war on Ukraine spurring demand for more spending on munitions.
 Biden's request earmarks $842 billion for the Pentagon and $44 billion for defense-related programs at the Federal Bureau of Investigation, Department of Energy and other agencies.
 The total amount of the 2024 budget proposal is $28 billion more than last year's $858 billion.

 Congress has signaled, as it often does, it will increase defense spending over Biden's request during the months-long budget process that this request kicks off.
-Congress has passed an annual defense budget for more than 60 years.
+The Senate and House typically pass bills setting policy and spending levels for the Pentagon much later in the year.
 Congress and the administration both have an eye on a possibly prolonged war in Ukraine and potential future conflicts with Russia and China.

 "Our greatest measure of success, and the one we use around here most often, is to make sure the PRC (Peoples Republic of China) leadership wakes up every day, considers the risks of aggression, and concludes, 'today is not the day,'" Deputy U.S. Defense Secretary Kathleen Hicks said on Monday.
 Relations between the United States and China have become highly contentious over issues ranging from trade to espionage as increasingly the two powers compete for influence in parts of the world far from their own borders.